 If we lack this sense of control, we experience a sense of being taken for granted which can lead to feelings of hurt and humiliation.
 It can appear to us to be a violation of our relationship expectations---how we expect to be treated by our friends and partners.
 As such, this need for control can be very problematic for us when we’re trying to make and maintain relationships.
 Wanting too much control can make us undesirable to be in a relationship with but not having enough will make us unhappy.
 It can often be hard to find the balance.

 Understanding the things we do to gain control in relationships can help us find that balance and maintain stable and happy relationships and Schutz and his colleagues categorised them nicely into two groups.

 To show our dominance, we tend to do things that make us appear bigger.
 We’ll sprawl in our seats, take up more space, use big hand gestures and the like.
 We’ll wear clothing and accessories that make us seem bigger; stripes, boots, hats and high heels.
 We also tend to try to dominate conversations.
-We’ll talk longer and more elaborately (sometimes unnecessarily), we’ll interrupt or speak loudly.
-This is all because these things help us take control of the conversation; generally people don’t want to fight this sort of thing and will allow it to happen.
+We’ll talk longer and more elaborately (regardless of how much elaboration is needed), we’ll interrupt or speak loudly.
+This is all because these things help us take control of the conversation---they allow us to dominate the dialogue space, and typically others are content to let this happen.
 Interestingly, the higher status people are, the more they display these characteristics.
 It's not yet clear as to whether their dominance behaviours were the key to their status, or a result of it.

 Another relational control behaviour is unnecessary granting permission, in which one party declares they are going to do something and the other grants permission (even though it was unwarranted).
 The classic example would be someone informing their partner they won't be home for dinner, and the partner responding by granting permission even though it was never up for discussion.
 This gives the illusion that the only reason the first party can do the activity is because the other permitted it: forcing ownership of the situation from one to the other.